team-charls/charls/README.md

 ## About this software

 This project's goal is to provide a full implementation of the ISO/IEC 14495-1:1999, "Lossless and near-lossless compression of continuous-tone still images: Baseline" standard.
 This library is written from scratch in portable C++.
-The master branch uses modern C++14.
-The 1.x branch is maintained in C++03.
+The main branch uses C++17.
+The 2.x branch is maintained in C++14.
 All mainstream JPEG-LS features are implemented by this library.
 According to preliminary test results published on <https://imagecompression.info/gralic,> CharLS is about *twice as fast* as the original HP code, and beats both JPEG-XR and JPEG 2000 by a factor 3.

 ### Limitations